Kitware/CMake/Help/generator/Visual Studio 16 2019.rst

 Platform Selection
 ^^^^^^^^^^^^^^^^^^

-The default target platform name (architecture) is that of the host.
+The default target platform name (architecture) is that of the host and is provided in the :variable:`CMAKE_VS_PLATFORM_NAME_DEFAULT` variable.

 The :variable:`CMAKE_GENERATOR_PLATFORM` variable may be set, perhaps via the :manual:`cmake(1)` ``-A`` option, to specify a target platform